Sigmmma/c20/src/content/h1/readme.md

 # Editions and versions

 {% figure src="games.svg" %}
-Evolution of the Halo 1 editions and versions, colour-coded by platform or major revision
+Evolution of the Halo 1 editions and versions, colour-coded by platform or major revision.
 {% /figure %}

 ## Xbox (Bungie, 2001)